 Our Perspectives on the Latest Issues

 Recently, I was invited to be a judge of an art competition presented by the Whitaker Center in Harrisburg.
 It was their “Summerscapes Upcycled Pizza Box Contest,” in which artists of all ages used repurposed pizza boxes as their canvases to express their favorite summer moments.
-Many of the pieces “recycled” materials to create outdoor scenes to show what they were paying attention to recently.
+Many of the artists used “recycled” materials to create outdoor scenes to show what the they were paying attention to recently.

 Because that is what artists do - they notice something — it could be a shape, a color, an idea, a moment, a person—and they pay attention to it.
 When they make their painting (or photograph, sculpture, play, story, dance, or music) they are asking us to pay attention to what they noticed as well.